TheAlgorithms/C-Sharp/README.md

 	* [Singly Linked List](./DataStructures/SinglyLinkedList)
 ---

 ## Contribution

 You can contribute with pleasure to this repository.
-Please orient on the directory structure of this repository.
+Please orient on the directory structure and overall code style of this repository.
+If you want to ask a question or suggest something, please open an issue.